Stoner19/chainbot/README.md

 - `CLIENT_ID` is the client id from your Slack app
 - `CLIENT_SECRET` is the client secret from your Slack app
 - `MEGA_TOKEN` is the admin/god token of an admin user in Slack
+- `HEROKU_URL` is the full URL of your heroku app, to enable the keepalive feature which prevents the heroku app from sleeping after prolonged inactivity
 - `READ_ONLY_CHANNELS` are the channel ids of channels you want the bot to keep as read-only (separated by commas)
-- `WHITELIST_USERS` is the downcased first and last name ("first last", no quotes) of users that can post through the bot to the read only channels (separated by commas)
+- `ANNOUNCER_USERS` is a list of user ids that can post through the bot to the read only channels (separated by commas)
+- `MODERATOR_USERS` is a list of user ids that are allowed to use the moderation features (separated by commas)

+To get the ids of the channels and users you can use the slack api with your token and a tool such as https://www.hurl.it/

-Once you've finished all the prior steps and deployed your bot to your Heroku server, visit http://[YOUR HEROKU APP URL].com/login to authenticate your bot.
+Once you've finished all the prior steps and deployed your bot to your Heroku server, visit https://[YOUR HEROKU APP URL].com/login to authenticate your bot.
 Once you've completed the authentication process, the bot should be a part of your team.
-Add people to your whitelist who are allowed to talk to the bot and channels that you'd like to make read only.
+Add people to the appropriate whitelists and also channels that you'd like to make read only.

 ## Example Message